I’ve resisted doing a styled bathroom post for a while now, since its a room in my flat with zero natural lighting and limited angles for photography.

-i’ve resisted doing a styled bathroom post for a while now, since its a room in my flat with zero natural lighting and limited angles for photography, but its also one i’ve been spending a whole lot more time recently, as the nights have drawn in and the allure of a regular warm and frothy bath began to call..
+But its also one I’ve been spending a whole lot more time recently, as the nights have drawn in and the allure of a regular warm and frothy bath began to call..

-i also realise that its often a room you can feel shortchanged stylistically if you’re renting, with bulky built-in fixtures, poor or limited storage options and – more often than not – questionable decor choices. i’m lucky that mine has been decorated in a fairly neutral palette, and while i most certainly would not have chosen the large textured wall tiles and dark grey granite effect surfaces, it’s not been too difficult for me to bring a little bit of my own personality into the room against these muted background hues.
+I realise that the bathroom is often a room you can feel shortchanged stylistically if you’re renting, with bulky built-in fixtures, poor or limited storage options and – more often than not – questionable decor choices.
+I’m lucky that mine has been decorated in a fairly neutral palette, and while I most certainly would not have chosen the large textured wall tiles and dark grey granite effect surfaces, it’s not been too difficult for me to bring a little bit of my own personality into the room against these muted background hues.

-1/ overdoor hooks are a godsend in any rental home and are perfect for keeping bathrobes and towels close to hand. my minimalist white hooks are cheap and cheerful ones from ikea (enudden).
+- Overdoor hooks are a godsend in any rental home and are perfect for keeping bathrobes and towels close to hand.
+My minimalist white hooks are cheap and cheerful ones from IKEA (ENUDDEN).

-2/ organise toiletries on decorative trays to keep surfaces both organised and styled beautifully. i’ve opted for a sturdy metal option that is easy to clean should any oils or creams spill, and its important to remember the steamy atmosphere of the room when choosing your design.
+- Organise toiletries on decorative trays to keep surfaces both organised and styled beautifully.
+I’ve opted for a sturdy metal option that is easy to clean should any oils or creams spill, and its important to remember the steamy atmosphere of the room when choosing your design.

-3/ adding artwork to the bathroom is a quick and easy way to enhance the vibe you’d like to create in the space, whether that be escapism through evocative landscapes, the tranquility of deep blue ocean scenes, or sensuality through alluring portraiture. word to the wise though, the steamy atmosphere can damage prints so don’t hang anything of value – cheap and cheerful photo prints are the way to go, framed securely behind glass (or plexiglass).
+- Adding artwork to the bathroom is a quick and easy way to enhance the vibe you’d like to create in the space, whether that be escapism through evocative landscapes, the tranquility of deep blue ocean scenes, or sensuality through alluring portraiture.
+Word to the wise though, the steamy atmosphere can damage prints so don’t hang anything of value – cheap and cheerful photo prints are the way to go, framed securely behind glass (or Plexiglass).

-4/ equally, adding greenery to your bathroom helps to invite calm tranquility into the bathroom. cacti and houseplants can thrive in the room’s warm steamy atmosphere and create a dreamy exotic appeal, but if you’re lacking in natural light like i am, then artificial blooms are the way to go! oka and rose & grey both have great options.
+- Equally, adding greenery to your bathroom helps to invite calm tranquility into the bathroom.
+Cacti and houseplants can thrive in the room’s warm steamy atmosphere and create a dreamy exotic appeal, but if you’re lacking in natural light like I am, then artificial blooms are the way to go!
+Oka** and Rose & Grey both have great options.

-5/ baskets are your friend! keep your everyday essentials close to hand, but stash any products you use infrequently away in beautiful small storage vessels that tie in with the look and feel of your overall decor scheme.
+- Baskets are your friend!
+Keep your everyday essentials close to hand, but stash any products you use infrequently away in beautiful small storage vessels that tie in with the look and feel of your overall decor scheme.

-6/ a bath tidy is an absolute lifesaver if you have a combined bath/shower unit, allowing you to keep shower essentials close-to-hand on a far more sturdy surface than the edge of the bath, and preventing the inevitable gunk that accumulates around the bottom of wet bottles by allowing the excess water to drain away through the slats. then come bath time, it’s the perfect place to rest your book and cup of tea (or glass of fizz!)
+- A bath tidy** is an absolute lifesaver if you have a combined bath/shower unit, allowing you to keep shower essentials close-to-hand on a far more sturdy surface than the edge of the bath, and preventing the inevitable gunk that accumulates around the bottom of wet bottles by allowing the excess water to drain away through the slats.
+Then, come bath time, it’s the perfect place to rest your book and cup of tea (or glass of fizz!)

-some items in this post have been gifted to me by the respective brands and denoted with an asterisk. all imagery, thoughts and opinions are, as always, my own.
+Some items in this post have been gifted.
+All thoughts and opinions are, as always, my own.
+All photography © Kate Baxter.